ricalamino/baduk/content/problemas-de-48-kyu.md

 From now on, you will **not** always succeed in one move.

-{{< challenge sgf="/sgfs/48K-1-3shi.sgf" description="Escape the three white stones!<br />This takes two moves to do.
+{{< challenge sgf="/sgfs/48K-1-3shi.sgf" description="Capture the three white stones!<br />This takes two moves to do.
 However, the first move is the most important." >}}

 {{< challenge sgf="/sgfs/48K-2-hashi.sgf" description="Try to capture the white stones in the left corner.<br />It is difficult to \"escape\" with stones in the corners.">}}